metrorailings/OwlBlog/content/posts/week-6-insights.md

 ## Chiefs @ Bills

 Kansas City and their man coverage is getting exposed yet again on the second straight game, this time by Stefon Diggs.

+Kansas City running and passing the ball at will against the Bills.
+Probably their most impressive rushing performance so far this season, as they've made a real commitment to it.

+Chiefs also using screens successfully to matriculate the ball downfield.